ezackr/BookBae/backend/README.md

         - Produces: `{“email”: “<email>”, “name”: “<name>”, “gender”: “<gender>”, “favGenre”: “<favGenre>”, “birthday”: “<birthday>”, “bio”: “<bio>”, “zipcode”: “<zipcode>”}`
     - Does Not Return USERID!
     - Birthday must be of the form "yyy-mm-dd"
-- FUTURE OPTION: /user/{userid} : gets the above object for a specific userid
 - /email?email=<email@email.com>
     - GET
       - Returns true if email is in the database, false otherwise